Loss Functions for Measuring the Accuracy of Nonnegative Cross-Sectional Predictions: Predictions as Apportionments: The Webster-Saint Lag ue Rule

 \section{Predictions as Apportionments: The Webster-Saint Lag\"ue Rule}

 Often predictions represent apportionments, that is, resource or legislative seat allocations.
 The U.S. decennial census is used to apportion the House of Representatives.
 Population estimates are used by some states to apportion tax revenues to localities.
 One would like to have the rule used for evaluating the predictions satisfy various fairness criteria.
-Balinski and Young (1982) have shown that the Webster-Saint Lag\"ue Rule satisfies a large number of fairness criteria.\footnote{However, no method can simultaneously satisfy all fairness criteria (Balinski and Young, 1979, th.
-6).
-For example, Ernst (1992) proves that Hill’s method satisfies other fairness criteria.
-This result is similar to Arrow’s (1950) Theorem, mentioned above in Subsection 3.2.1.
-Still, the Webster-Saint Lag\"ue Rule is the only apportionment rule considered by Balinski and Young (1979, 1982) and Ernst (1992) that can be represented by minimizing the sum of loss functions satisifying Assumptions 1-3 and Property 1 (Spencer, 1985).
-I would like to thank Gregg Diffendal for informing me of Ernst (1992).} Most of these criteria result from the Webster-Saint Lag\"ue Rule being a divisor method. the Webster-Saint Lag\"ue Rule method is the only divisor method which has an admissible (in the present paper) loss function representation: $p = 2$ and $q = -1$, (Balinski and Young, 1985) See Subsection \ref{apportion} below for other apportionment-based loss functions.
+Balinski and Young (2001) show that the Webster-Saint Lag\"ue Rule satisfies a large number of fairness criteria.\footnote{However, while Arrow’s(1950) Impossibility Theorem implies that no voting system can simultaneously satisfy all fairness criteria, the Webster-Saint Lag\"ue Rule is the only apportionment rule considered by Balinski and Young (1979, 2001) and Ernst (1992) that can be represented by minimizing the sum of loss functions satisifying Assumptions 1-3 and Property 1 (Spencer, 1985).
+I would like to thank Gregg Diffendal for informing me of Ernst (1992).} Most of these criteria result from the Webster-Saint Lag\"ue Rule being a divisor method.
+The Webster-Saint Lag\"ue Rule is the only divisor method considered by Balikski and Young which has an admissible (in the present paper) loss function representation: $p = 2$ and $q = -1$, (Balinski and Young, 2001) See Subsection \ref{apportion} below for other apportionment-based loss functions.
 An additional normative criterion of particular interest is unbiasedness: for any two disjoint groups of areas, with all members in one group larger than those in the other, the probability that the method favors large areas equals the probability that it favors the small areas.
 (Balinksi and Young, 2001, Theorem 5.3)

 Since an optimal apportionment minimizes $\mathcal{L}_W$, it is natural to use it as a measure of accuracy.
 The greater its value, the greater the departures from the normative criteria used to evaluate the predictions.
 This way of characterizing loss avoids the need for an impartial decision-maker.
 It also has an a priori probabilistic interpretation, as shown in Subsection {\ref{apriori}}.